 The Company obtained the financing for the Subsequent Investments pursuant to (i) borrowings under the Credit Facility (the "Senior Debt"), (ii) \$60 million face amount of Subordinated Bridge Notes (the "Subordinated Debt") and (iii) \$30 million from the issuance of Class C Convertible Preferred Stock and warrants to purchase Class C Convertible Preferred Stock (clauses (i) - (iii) collectively, the "Recent Financing").
-The Credit Facility includes \$200 million in revolving credit, \$50 million of 7-year Tranche A and \$50 million of 8-year Tranche B term loans.
+The Credit Facility includes \$200 million in revolving credit with a 7-year maturity, \$50 million of 7-year Tranche A and \$50 million of 8-year Tranche B term loans.
 Interest on the \$200 million revolving credit and the Tranche A term loan are based on LIBOR plus up to 2.5% based upon the Company's ratio of Senior Debt to EBITDA (adjusted for certain items).
 Interest on the Tranche B Senior Debt is based upon LIBOR plus a margin of 3%.
-Upon completion of the Offerings and the application of the net proceeds therefrom, an aggregate \$\text{will be available} to the Company under the Credit Facility for future investments and working capital needs.
+Upon completion of the Offerings and the application of the net proceeds therefrom, an aggregate \$ will be available to the Company under the Credit Facility for future investments and working capital needs.
+At June 30, 1997, the Company had outstanding borrowings under its existing lines of credit of \$48.9 million, all of which were subsequently repaid in October 1997 with proceeds from the Credit Facility.